AzWhaleLab/AragoJ/README.md

 Any info about the app, including description and usage can be found on the **[AragoJ Wiki](../../wiki)**.
 A printable pdf version is also available **[here](https://github.com/franciscoaleixo/AragoJ/blob/master/wiki/AragoJ_0_4.pdf)**

-## Where is the code?
+## Contributions & status
-Currently it's not available to the public.
-There are plans to make it open-source but no firm ETA.
+Any contribution is more than welcome, however note that for code condtributions the application is currently being majorly rewritten to match current programming paradigms, see [#39](https://github.com/franciscoaleixo/AragoJ/issues/39)